Samson-W/security-test-for-world/README.md

 security-test-for-world
 =======================
+document_about_security:
 	This repositories include Some documents、script、test programs for security.

+checksecurity:
+	This dir include some shell secript for system security check.